Property hunters miss far-flung bargains in stampede to safety

-LONDON (Reuters) - European real estate investors are so spooked by the region’s sovereign debt crisis that a blinkered focus on the best neighborhoods of London, Paris and Berlin means they are missing dramatically better deals in far-flung locations.
+LONDON, Aug 13 (Reuters) - European real estate investors are so spooked by the region’s sovereign debt crisis that a blinkered focus on the best neighbourhoods of London, Paris and Berlin means they are missing dramatically better deals in far-flung locations.

 While the most popular districts of Europe’s financially strongest cities are the safest bet given the markets’ resilience, elsewhere there is much more money to be made on high-yielding assets with stable tenants on long leases.